-The intervision groups will be an opportunity for members of our international community to share their individual clinical approaches, exchange theoretical influences, and understand psychotherapy and counselling through the different cultural and socio-political lenses that our several countries of residency and our embodied backgrounds give us as a community.
-This will also be an opportunity to share experiences, concerns, support, and thoughts about the challenges of working online via the platform.
+The Clinical Intervision Groups is an opportunity for members of our international clinical community to share their individual approaches, exchange theoretical influences, and understand psychotherapy and counselling through the different cultural and socio-political lenses that our several countries of residency and our embodied backgrounds give us as a community.
+This is also be an opportunity to share experiences, concerns, support, and thoughts about the challenges of working online.
 For those of you who are new to us, intervision is a term we use for facilitated peer supervision.

-Available to MyStillpoint members.
+Available to MyStillpoint Counselling Members.
 More information about MyStillpoint here.

 To sign up email email@example.com.

-Following six intervisions will be facilitated by Melissa Dunlop, one of the MyStillpoint counsellors.
+Following eight intervisions will be facilitated by Melissa Dunlop, one of the MyStillpoint counsellors.
 Below you can read more about Melissa, her approach to counselling, and intervision groups.

 "I am a relationally-oriented, humanistic and integrative psychotherapist working in private practice in Bristol, UK, and a PhD researcher based in the Centre for Creative-Relational Inquiry (SeaCry) at the University of Edinburgh.
 My research concerns how concepts arising within/through 21st Century literary fiction may help us make sense of our work as practitioners in the contemporary context.

 My therapeutic practice is grounded in psychoanalytic theory, and developmental research, which I integrate with (amongst other things) humanistic, embodied, and sociological perspectives, alongside a willingness to play, using creative processes, as means of exploring and making sense of personal, social and cultural dilemmas.